Don't be Cheap. Use Your Money and Time Wisely.

 Some people will buy the package of three because it's more convenient.
 Others will buy two single packages because they only need two—both examples are missed opportunity.

 The frugal shopper will buy two packages of three.
-Wrap, place two chops each in two packages and freeze.
+Divide the six chops into three meals. and package two separate meals for the freezer.
 There are now two frugal meals stored in the freezer and the net gain is three meals (in one trip) at a sale price plus about one or two minutes of time.

 Rethink the reasons for the way you do things and you may just...